fs-dlh/fs-dlh/blog/regularization_task8.md

 Risk of breaking label integrity (e.g., rotating a handwritten number '6' so much that it turns into a '9')

 ## Where to Use:
-Almost every computer vision task (images), and increasingly in audio processing and natural language processing (NLP)
+Almost every computer vision task (images), and increasingly in audio processing and natural language processing (NLP).
 ## Where NOT to Use:
-When the transformations you apply distort the data's fundamental meaning or create unrealistic examples
+When the transformations you apply distort the data's fundamental meaning or create unrealistic examples.

 # 5. Early Stopping (Checking the Oven)

 Imagine baking yummy cookies.
 If you take them out too fast, they are unbaked.
-If you leave them in too long, they get burned This trick is like watching the oven closely and pulling the cookies out the exact second they are perfectly baked.
+If you leave them in too long, they get burned.
+This trick is like watching the oven closely and pulling the cookies out the exact second they are perfectly baked.

 ## Technical Definition:
 An implicit regularization method that monitors the model's performance on a separate, unseen validation dataset throughout the training process.
 Training is stopped at the precise epoch when validation performance ceases to improve (or begins to degrade), even if the training loss is still going down.
 This prevents the model from beginning to overfit to the noise in the training set.

 ## How it works:
-It watches the model's performance on a separate validation set and halts training the exact second that performance stops improving
+It watches the model's performance on a separate validation set and halts training the exact second that performance stops improving.

 ## Pros:
 Extremely simple to use and costs almost nothing computationally